15 French Slang Phrases and Words You Need to Know [Language Tips]

 This word is used very frequently in daily French conversation.
 Un truc is simply an informal word for ‘a thing’ in French.
 It is usually used when talking about an object we can’t remember the name for (we do this in English, we say the thingie!).

-We can also use this slang term when saying “that really isn’t my thing”.
+We can also use this slang term when saying “That really isn’t my thing”.
 It is a really useful word to know.

 Example: “Le foot, c’est pas mon truc!”.
 Football isn’t my thing.